liquidctl/liquidctl/docs/corsair-commander-guide.md

 To specify which LED's on the channel the effect should apply to the `--start-led` and `--maximum-leds` flags must be given.
+By default the effect will apply to all LED's on the channel.

 If you have 3 Corsair LL fans connected to channel one and you want to set the first and third to green and the middle to blue you can use the following